Contact details

 Sgt.
 Robert William John Morris (see 28th November) was evacuated to England from 13th General Hospital in Boulogne travelling onboard the Hospital Ship St. Denis; he was suffering from bronchitis, but the details of his treatment in England are unknown.

 Pte.
-Harold Rushworth was sent home to England; at the time, although formally still serving with 10DWR, he was actually attached to 176th Tunnelling Company, Royal Engineers.
-The circumstances under which he left the Battalion are uncertain, but it may be that he had been with the tunnelling company for some months.
-It appears that he had now been taken ill and may have been treated at first in France before being now posted back hospital in England.
-Harold Rushworth was from Shipley and had been one of the men who had enlisted in Ilkley who had been added to Tunstill’s original recruits in September 1914.
-He was 34 years old and unmarried when he enlisted and had been working as a house painter.
+Harold Rushworth (see 6th April) was evacuated to England; at the time, although formally still serving with 10DWR, he was actually attached to 176th Tunnelling Company, Royal Engineers.
+It appears that he had been taken ill and may have been treated at first in France before being now posted back hospital in England.

 Pte.
 Edwin Baldwin (see 1st November), serving with the Motor Transport Section of the Army Service Corps, was ordered to be confined to barracks for five days having been reported as ‘gambling in the barrack room’.